R&D Capitalization vs Expense

 If a company doesn’t capitalize research and development, its net income can be significantly higher or lower because of the timing of R&D spending.
 It’s important to note that net income doesn’t include the significant investments in R&D under its cash flow from investing activities.
 Additionally, this issue seems to contradict one of the main accounting principles, which is that expenses should be matched to the same period when the corresponding revenue is generated.

-Research and development is a long-term investment for most companies resulting in many years of revenue, cash flow and profit, and thus should theoretically be capitalized as an asset, not expensed.
-Without the capitalization of R&D spending it is more challenging to compare companies in the same industry, as the timing of their research spending can have a big impact on the bottom line in a given year.
+Research and development is a long-term investment for most companies resulting in many years of revenue, cash flow, and profit, and, thus, should theoretically be capitalized as an asset, not expensed.
+Without the capitalization of R&D spending, it is more challenging to compare companies in the same industry, as the timing of their research spending can have a big impact on their bottom line in a given year.

 The Process of R&D Capitalization vs Expense

-From an economic perspective, it seams reasonable that research and development costs should be capitalized, even thought it’s unclear how much future benefit they will create.
-To capitalize and estimate the value of these assets, an analyst needs to estimate how many years a product or technology will generate benefit for (its economic life), and use that as an assumption for the amortization period.
+From an economic perspective, it seems reasonable that research and development costs should be capitalized, even though it’s unclear how much future benefit they will create.
+To capitalize and estimate the value of these assets, an analyst needs to estimate how many years a product or technology will generate benefit for (its economic life) and use that as an assumption for the amortization period.

 The amortizable life will differ from asset to asset and reflects the economic life of the various products.
-For example, R&D products developed by a pharmaceutical company would likely last many years (and thus have a long amortization period), since it takes a long time for patents to be approved and there is also some patent protection they can enjoy for several years.
-R&D amortization for a mobile phone company, however, should be much faster (a smaller number of years) since new phones tend to emerge much more quickly and thus have shorter lives.
+For example, R&D products developed by a pharmaceutical company would likely last many years (and thus have a long amortization period), since it takes a long time for patents to be approved and there is also some patent protection they can enjoy monopolistic sales for several years.
+R&D amortization for a mobile phone company, however, should be amortized much faster (a smaller number of years) since new phones tend to emerge much more quickly and, thus, come with shorter shelf lives.

 R&D Capitalization Example

-Based on these assumptions, the company would have a $16,000 amortization expense each year for give years until it reaches the residual value of $20,000.
+Based on these assumptions, the company would have a $16,000 amortization expense each year, for five years, until it reaches the residual value of $20,000.
 By amortizing the cost over five years, the net income of the business is smoothed out and expenses are more closely matched to revenues.